Root Canal Treatment Toronto

 When do I need a root canal?

 Your tooth may be infected if it is sensitive to hot, cold, or sweet foods and beverages, and that sensitivity eventually turns into a constant ache.
-An accident or trauma to your tooth may also create the need for root canal therapy in Long Branch, Toronto.
+An accident or trauma to your tooth may also create the need for root canal therapy in Toronto.